 (e) This section does not apply to a person driving a schoolbus or transit vehicle that is subject to Section 23125.

 (f) This section does not apply to a person while driving a motor vehicle on private property.

 (g) This section shall become operative on July 1, 2011.

 VC 23123.5 states:

 VC 23123.5 (a) A person shall not drive a motor vehicle while holding and operating a handheld wireless telephone or an electronic wireless communications device unless the wireless telephone or electronic wireless communications device is specifically designed and configured to allow voice-operated and hands-free operation, and it is used in that manner while driving.

 - Having an at-fault accident.

-The California DMV will put one point on your driver’s license record if they find out about an out of state traffic ticket you got.
+The California DMV will put one point on your driver’s license record if they find out about an out-of-state traffic ticket you received.

 See our list of California Vehicle Code (VC) violations for the number of points each violation puts on your license.

 How many points is a DUI in California?